Norfolk Catholic High School

-Norfolk Catholic Jr./Sr. High School is a parochial Roman Catholic high school located in Norfolk, Nebraska, United States.
+Norfolk Catholic Jr./Sr. High School is a parochial Catholic high school located in Norfolk, Nebraska, United States.
 It is affiliated with Sacred Heart Parish in the Archdiocese of Omaha.
 Founded in 1926 by Father Daniel Moriarity, the school was originally located at 6th Street and Madison Avenue.
 In 1961, a separate three-year high school was formed at the current location (24th and Madison Avenue).
 The 9th grade became part of the high school in 1976.